higidi/composer-phpcodesniffer-standards-plugin/README.md

 Issues
 ------

-Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/higidi/composer-phpcodesniffer-standards-plugin/issues)
+Bug reports and feature requests can be submitted on the [Issue Tracker](https://git.higidi.com/higidi/composer-phpcodesniffer-standards-plugin/issues)